geopandas/geopandas/doc/source/docs/user_guide/data_structures.rst

 * Lines / Multi-Lines
 * Polygons / Multi-Polygons

-Note that all entries in  a :class:`GeoSeries` need not be of the same geometric type, although certain export operations will fail if this is not the case.
+Note that all entries in a :class:`GeoSeries` do not need to be of the same geometric type, although certain export operations will fail if this is not the case.

 Overview of attributes and methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~